dinhanhthi/dinhanhthi.com/_posts/2018-07-21-for-me-only.md

 - Using classes corresponding to [tables in Bootstrap](https://getbootstrap.com/docs/4.0/content/tables/).
 - Normal table: `.normal-table` (gray background for heading)
 - Show the right line of each column, just use the class `.bd-right` together with class `.table`.
+- Table results copied from Jupyter notebooks: paste directly.
+If you wanna add manually without using jupyter notebook, you have to add class `dataframe` to that table!

 ## Inset figures